Auto-roll guardrails: avoid Codex 429s automatically

 Use these when 429s interrupt work, a login looks broken but the real issue is quota, or you want auto-roll guardrails.

-These guides are written for developers who use the Codex CLI for real work.
+These guides are written for developers who use the official Codex app and Codex CLI for real work.
 Every article: